xai-hcee/xai-hcee.github.io/index.md

 ---
-title: EMNLP 21 Tutorial on Robust NLP
+title: NAACL 22 Tutorial on Human-centered Evaluations of Explanations
 layout: page
 permalink: /
 ---

 ## Ask/Vote on Questions

-Ask your questions, and vote on others, on [sli.do](https://app.sli.do/event/ucfbxrar).
+Ask your questions, and vote on others, on [sli.do](https://app.sli.do/event/awQq8cDeXyxQYFP1WnfGqB).

 ## Overview